 CompTIA is responsible for all content and analysis.
 Any questions regarding the study should be directed to CompTIA Research and Market Intelligence staff at [email protected].

 CompTIA is a member of the market research industry’s Insights Association and adheres to its internationally respected Code of Standards and Ethics.

 The Computing Technology Industry Association (CompTIA) is a leading voice and advocate for the $5 trillion global information technology ecosystem and the estimated 75 million industry and tech professionals who design, implement, manage and safeguard the technology that powers the world’s economy.
 Through education, training, certifications, advocacy, philanthropy and market research, CompTIA is the hub for advancing the tech industry and its workforce.

-CompTIA is the world’s leading vendor-neutral IT certifying body with more than 2.8 million certifications earned through rigorous, performance-based exams.
+CompTIA is the world’s leading vendor-neutral IT certifying body with more than 3 million certifications awarded based on the passage of rigorous, performance-based exams.
 CompTIA sets the standard for preparing entry-level candidates through expert-level professionals to succeed at all stages of their career in technology.
 Through CompTIA’s philanthropic arm, CompTIA develops innovative on-ramps and career pathways to expand opportunities to populations that traditionally have been under-represented in the information technology workforce.